-Adopting the principles of the International Labour Organisation and its commitment to tripartite processes, the Australian Institute of Employment Rights works to promote the recognition and implementation of the rights of employees and employers in a cooperative industrial relations framework.
+Adopting the principles of the International Labour Organisation and its commitment to tripartite processes, the Australian Institute of Employment Rights works to promote the recognition and implementation of employment rights in a cooperative industrial relations framework.

 The AIER is independent of government or any particular interest group.
-Upholding the ILO commitment to tripartite representation the AIER is governed by an executive made up of some of Australia’s most respected labour law experts, including employers, employees, unions, academics and lawyers.
+Upholding the ILO commitment to tripartite representation the AIER is governed by an Executive Committee made up up of some of Australia’s most respected labour law experts, including employers, employees, unions, academics and lawyers.

 Renee Burns is the Executive Director of the AIER.
 Previously, she has held Management and Advisory roles in Human Resources and Industrial Relations in local government and the private sector.

 Renee holds a Bachelor of Business (Human Resources/Industrial Relations) from the University of Newcastle and is currently undertaking a Master of Employment and Labour Relations Law at the University of Melbourne.

 Jane Douglas is the Business Manager at the AIER and in addition Jane holds the position of National Industrial Officer for Civil Air Operations.
 Jane took up the position as AIER Business Manager in 2009.
 Jane has previously held appointments with the Australian Industrial Relations Commission and the ACTU.

 Jane manages the administrative and financial systems of the AIER

 Jane holds a Bachelor of Business (Human Resources/Industrial Relations) from RMIT University.